Highly Available Resilient Applications in Kubernetes 1 of 3

 signals to their child processes.
 For instance, the default implementation of

-shell in the alpine base container does not send interupts to its child
+shell in the alpine base container does not send interrupts to its child

 A simple solution is to use a binary that acts as a signal proxy and starts a child process as PID 2 inside a container.

 Various binaries exist that assist with PID management and signal proxying within containers.
-One such tool that used within Trebuchet is dumb-init.
-Yelp open sourced this a small C-based binary to solved the two problems listed above, and more:
+One such tool that is used within Trebuchet is [dumb-init] (https://github.com/Yelp/dumb-init).
+Yelp open sourced this a small C-based binary to solve the two problems listed above, and more:

 dumb-initproxies any UNIX signals, such as SIGTERM, to its child process PID 2.